 Rated CouponLeaf by

-Chemistry.com is a sister site to the giant dating site, Match.com.
-It might be best to think of Chemistry.com as Match.com’s answer to Eharmony.
-As you may know, Eharmony’s claim to fame is it proprietary matching system based on 29 dimensions of compatibility.
-Chemistry.com offers a similar matching system, aimed at the class of online daters who want to take advantage of scientific matchmaking tools in their quest to find love online.
+Chemistry.com is a sister site to the giant dating site, Match.com, and for the most part, it represents Match.com’s answer to eHarmony.
+As you may know, eHarmony’s claim to fame is its proprietary matching system based on 29 dimensions of compatibility.
+Chemistry.com offers a similar matching system, aimed squarely at the group of online daters who want to take advantage of scientific matchmaking tools in their quest to find love on the Internet.

-Much like Eharmony, you must first take a personality test before receiving your matches.
+Much like eHarmony, you must first take a personality test before receiving your matches.
 Chemistry.com’s test is based on the research of Dr. Helen Fisher, a biological anthropologist with a background in researching the basis for love and enduring relationships.
-The personality test can actually be quite fun, and includes such things as pictures and puzzles which you are asked to solve.
+The personality test can actually be quite fun, and includes such things as pictures and interactive puzzles you must solve.

-Current Chemistry.com coupons and promotions include a 14-day free trial.
+Current Chemistry.com coupons and promotions include a 3-day free trial and the chance to get 3 months for the price of 1.
 Taking the personality test and receiving a list of personalized matches is also free.
-This is a great way to test-drive the service and decide whether or not it is something you want to sign up for long term.
+The free trial can be a great way to test drive the service and decide whether or not it is something you want to sign up for long-term.

 Chemistry.com Free Trial and Other Coupons: